leifchri/BlackBox2015/README.md

 __Mozilla Firefox__

 __Python Libraries__:
-Numpy, Selenuim, Pandas, NetworkX, BeautifulSoup
+Numpy, Selenuim, Pandas, NetworkX, BeautifulSoup, Matplotlib

 If you are missing any of these libraries, in the terminal type: